Multiple Breaches of Professional Standards at Massey University Companion Animal Hospital

 3. Hold the practitioners accountable for breaching Clauses 2.1 and 2.8 of the Code regarding accurate communication and informed consent.

-**For an addition and specific list of Code, Standards and Ethics breaches identified: Massey’s Companion Animal Hospital Commits Multiple Breaches of Veterinary Code: A Forensic Audit.
-LINK TO THIS ARTICLE.
+**For an addition and specific list of Code, Standards and Ethics breaches identified: Massey’s Companion Animal Hospital Commits Multiple Breaches of Veterinary Code.

 I await advice of your having embarked on this investigation.